hamogu/doc/source/inbrief/simsetup.rst

    the last simulated element, either the HRMA or the gratings if included.
 This option is useful for producing rayfiles which can be run through |marx| again e.g. using different detectors.

-   The Chandra flight focal plane layout is shown schematically in Figure :ref:`fig-chipmap`.

-   .. _fig-chipmap:

    .. figure:: ../Reference/chipmap.*
       :height: 250 px